Three Mile Island accident

-The Three Mile Island accident was a partial meltdown of the Three Mile Island, Unit 2 (TMI-2) reactor on the Susquehanna River in Londonderry Township, Pennsylvania, near the Pennsylvania capital of Harrisburg.
-It began at 4 a.m. on March 28, 1979.
-It is the most significant accident in U.S. commercial nuclear power plant history.
-On the seven-point International Nuclear Event Scale, it is rated Level 5 – Accident with Wider Consequences.
+The Three Mile Island accident was a partial nuclear meltdown of the Unit 2 reactor (TMI-2) of the Three Mile Island Nuclear Generating Station, located on the Susquehanna River in Londonderry Township, Dauphin County near Harrisburg, Pennsylvania.
+The reactor accident began at 4:00 a.m. on March 28, 1979, and released radioactive gases and radioactive iodine into the environment.
+It is the worst accident in U.S. commercial nuclear power plant history, although its small radioactive releases had no detectable health effects on plant workers or the public.
+On the seven-point logarithmic International Nuclear Event Scale, the TMI-2 reactor accident is rated Level 5, an "Accident with Wider Consequences".

-The accident began with failures in the non-nuclear secondary system followed by a stuck-open pilot-operated relief valve (PORV) in the primary system that allowed large amounts of nuclear reactor coolant to escape.
+The accident began with failures in the non-nuclear secondary system, followed by a stuck-open pilot-operated relief valve (PORV) in the primary system, which allowed large amounts of water to escape from the pressurized isolated coolant loop.
 The mechanical failures were compounded by the initial failure of plant operators to recognize the situation as a loss-of-coolant accident (LOCA).
-TMI training and procedures left operators and management ill-prepared for the deteriorating situation.
-During the event these inadequacies were compounded by design flaws, including inconveniently arranged instruments and controls, the use of multiple similar alarms, and a failure of the equipment to clearly indicate coolant inventory level or the position of the stuck-open PORV.
+TMI training and operating procedures left operators and management ill-prepared for the deteriorating situation caused by the LOCA.
+During the accident, those inadequacies were compounded by design flaws, such as poor control design, the use of multiple similar alarms, and a failure of the equipment to indicate either the coolant-inventory level or the position of the stuck-open PORV.

-The accident crystallized anti-nuclear safety concerns among activists and the general public, and resulted in new regulations for the nuclear industry.
-It has been cited as a contributor to the decline of a new reactor construction program, a slowdown that was already underway in the 1970s.
-The partial meltdown resulted in the release of radioactive gases and radioactive iodine into the environment.